ktremain/rpi-swap/README.md

 Traditional swap file on disk storage.
 Best for systems with fast storage like USB drives or SSDs where you want maximum swap capacity.

 **🔄 Hybrid (zram + file)**
-Combines both approaches - compressed RAM swap for immediate needs, with a backing file that allows idle pages to be moved out of zram over time.
-This frees up precious zram space for active use, making it particularly beneficial on memory-constrained systems.
+Combines both approaches - compressed RAM swap for immediate needs, with writeback storage that allows zram to occasionally move idle pages to disk.
+This frees up precious zram space for active use while reducing SD card wear through infrequent writes, making it particularly beneficial on memory-constrained systems booting from SD cards.

 **🚫 No Swap (none)**
 Completely disables swap functionality.
 Useful for systems with abundant RAM or specialised applications where swap is not desired.
 Any existing swap files will be automatically removed.